Mr. Trump's dance causes a stir in the American sports world

 PHOTO: AFP

-In golf, which is a favorite sport of Mr. Trump, British golfer Charley Hull imitated the above dance while moving on the course, during the final round with opponent Nelly Korda at the Annika tournament at Pelican Golf Club, Florida (USA) on November 17.
+In golf, a sport loved by Mr. Trump, British golfer Charley Hull imitated the above dance while moving on the course, during the final round with opponent Nelly Korda at the Annika tournament at Pelican Golf Club, Florida (USA) on November 17.

 Comment (0)